-10 Best Spike Racing Shoes Tested
+10 Best Spike Racing Shoes Reviewed

 The spikes for shoes are grouped as firstly: cross country running and these spikes need to handle uneven and challenging surfaces, secondly: track racing covering distances from 800 meters and further, thirdly: spikes for fast sprinting.

 Each runner will have his or her own preference and it will be related to the type of running, the surface and the distance.
 After choosing which system we want for traction, we then need to choose which shoe works for our own individual needs.

 This review will give you options for the best shoe for you.

 - ASICS Cross Freak 2

 - Nike Victory XC 3